B of the Bang

 The sculpture was commissioned in 2003; construction overran and the official unveiling was delayed until 12 January 2005.
 Six days before the launch, the sculpture suffered the first of three visible structural problems as the tip of one of the spikes detached and fell to the ground.
 Legal action to repair the sculpture was started by Manchester City Council a year later, resulting in an out-of-court settlement totalling £1.7 million.

-In February 2009, Manchester City Council announced that the sculpture would be dismantled and placed in storage.
+In 2009, Manchester City Council announced that the sculpture would be dismantled and placed in storage.
 Despite the promise of storage and potential reassembly, the core and legs of the sculpture were cut apart during removal.
-The core was sold for scrap in July 2012, with the 180 spikes reported to have been placed in storage for an undecided future use.
+The core was sold for scrap in 2012, with the 180 spikes reported to have been placed in storage for an undecided future use.